-No matter what your reasons are, the best time to circumcise your son is in the first two months of delivery, preferably in the first two weeks according to Dr. Jack Chang, a physician at Pollock Clinics.
+No matter what your reasons are, the best time to circumcise your son is in the first two months of delivery, preferably in the first two weeks according to Dr. Jack Chang, a physician at Pollock Clinics in Vancouver, BC.

 Dr. Jack Chang works with Dr. Neil Pollock who founded Pollock Clinics and together they perform the most newborn circumcisions in BC.
 They also perform vasectomies for men who feel they have completed their families.
 Together, they have been involved in international missions all over the world mostly in third-world countries where they teach and provide both procedures pro bono.